elander/Rust-Full-Stack/README.md

 The list of what I should code.

 1. Contribute to Teleoxide with echo and subreddit reader app.
+2. Use private repository for production files instead and make a version control correctly.
-2. Make the equivalent version of 1. with Tkinter.
+3. Make the equivalent version of 1. with Tkinter.
-3. GUI app for Freelance Job List manager, Tranlsator, Web scrapers caller, Transaction etc.
+4. GUI app for Freelance Job List manager, Tranlsator, Web scrapers caller, Transaction etc.
-4. Make your own crate or contribute to a specific one.
+5. Make your own crate or contribute to a specific one.

 ## Contact